 Britt Julious remembers going to the nurse’s office in high school and joining the rows of girls lying on cots.
 They weren’t there because they had a cold or the flu.
 Like Julious, they were there because of their periods.

-“It’s hard to be 15 or 16 years old and you’re trying to pay attention in algebra, and all you can think about is how you want to puke,” Julious, a 31-year-old writer in Chicago, told TODAY.
+“It’s hard to be 15 or 16 years old and you’re trying to pay attention in algebra, and all you can think about is how you want to puke,” Julious, a 32-year-old writer in Chicago, told TODAY last spring.

 “I would come home from school because I couldn’t function.
 I couldn’t sit up in my chair.”

-Painful periods are a symptom of fibroids, or noncancerous growths in the uterus.
+Painful periods are a symptom of fibroids.
 But for many women, pain alone isn’t reason to see a doctor.
 In fact, numerous women told TODAY they were taught that pain is simply part of being a woman.

 Now a new wave of doctors and organizations want to tell people that’s not true.